asehmb/Calgary-map-website/README.md

-Mine for example is [https://calgary-map-website.onrender.com](https://calgary-map-website.onrender.com) after visitng render will automatically start loading up the backend and you can continue to use the app normally
+Mine for example is [https://calgary-map-website.onrender.com](https://calgary-map-website.onrender.com) after visitng render will automatically start loading up the backend and you can continue to use the app normally if mine still doesnt display the buildings after starting the backend, Please send me an email and ill restart it